OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Streamed functions

 Custom functions can be streamed.
 Streamed custom functions let you output data to cells repeatedly over time, without waiting for Excel or users to request recalculations.
-The following example is a custom function that adds a number to the result every second.
+The following code sample is a custom function that adds a number to the result every second.
 Note the following about this code:

 - Excel displays each new value automatically using the `setResult` callback.
 - The final parameter, `handler`, is never specified in your registration code, and it does not display in the autocomplete menu to Excel users when they enter the function.
 It’s an object that contains a `setResult` callback function that’s used to pass data from the function to Excel to update the value of a cell.